PlatinumVox/Sai-Alawo/!General Encyclopedia/Food/Non-Farming/Nephilim Food.md

 **Star Soup**

-[[Star soup]] is a milk or cream soup with vegetables and star shaped noodles.
+[[Star soup]] is a milk or cream soup with vegetables and termites and star shaped noodles.
 Sour star soup is a specific, very popular type of star soup which includes fermented vegetables.
 Pies are also very popular year round in the valley, both savory and sweet.
 A popular savory pie is mash pie, which is a pie filled with mashed potatoes and vegetables.

 **Dessert**